 The other type of fair housing penalty are civil penalties.
 These usually range from as low as $16,000 to north of $100,000 depending on whether the offence is a one-time offence or a repeat one.

-You may also be penalized punitive damages, as well as being made liable for paying your tenant non-economic damages.
+You may also be penalized punitive damages, as well as being made liable for paying your resident non-economic damages.

 What rights do people with disabilities have under the Georgia Fair Housing Act?

-First off, disability is protected under fair housing laws.
-Therefore, as a landlord, you’re obligated to allow certain modifications and accommodations a disabled tenant may request as long as they are reasonable.
+First off, disability is protected under federal fair housing laws.
+Therefore, as a landlord, you’re obligated to allow certain modifications and accommodations a disabled renter may request as long as they are reasonable.
 Refusing to do this counts as housing discrimination.

 Examples of reasonable modifications you can make for a person with a disability include the following.